 - Drink 1-2 glasses of cool or cold water before eating.

-- Start each meal with “negative calorie” foods – e.g., an apple or a very light soup of salad
+- Start each meal with “negative calorie” foods – e.g., an apple, a very light soup, or salad

 - Flavor meals (or a glass of water) with 2 teaspoons vinegar.

 - Focus on eating, not the TV, notepad, or smartphone.

 - Decrease bite size and eat slowly to allow for the 20 minutes necessary for your brain to catch up with your stomach.

 - Take in 1/4 teaspoon black cumin powder.